oconew/Pathfinding-Visualiser/README.md

 # Pathfinding Visualiser
- A simple webapp to visualise how different pathfinding algorithms exectue step by step.
+ A simple webapp to visualise different pathfinding algorithms step by step.